bbauska/ibm-intermediate-web-dev/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">
   <img src="./assets/images/image409.png"
-  alt=""
+  alt="Setting breakpoints."
   style="width:500px;"/>
 </p>

 Let\'s now understand the process of setting a breakpoint in your codes.
 To create a breakpoint: Click on the side of the file near the line number and Run the code that will trigger the breakpoint.
 The highlighted line of code indicates that the code has paused execution on that line.
 So, at this point, you can inspect specific data in the code by hovering over the variables you want to examine.
 This is essential